Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Experiments

 \section{Experiments}

-In this part, we first quantitatively evaluate the performance of our proposed two auxiliary-free metrics on transferability estimation problems under various cross-domain cross-task transfer settings.
-In addition, more analyses on computation efficiency and hyper parameter are also introduced.
-Then we evaluate our proposed OTCE-based finetune algorithm on two cross-domain few-shot classification settings.
+In this section, we begin by conducting quantitative evaluations of our proposed transferability metrics under various cross-domain cross-task transfer settings.
+We also explore their applications in source model selection and multi-source feature fusion, as well as provide further analyses on computation efficiency, memory consumption and hyperparameters.
+Additionally, we conduct extensive evaluations of our proposed transferability-guided transfer learning methods including the OTCE-based finetune algorithm and the OTCE-based URL algorithm.